Kitware/CMake/Help/command/install.rst

 will print a message during installation.

-The option ``ALL_COMPONENTS``
 .. versionadded:: 3.21

-  Run the custom installation script code for every component of a component-specific installation.
+  When the ``ALL_COMPONENTS`` option is given, the custom installation script code will be executed for every component of a component-specific installation.
+This option is mutually exclusive with the ``COMPONENT`` option.

 .. versionadded:: 3.14
   ``<file>`` or ``<code>`` may use "generator expressions" with the syntax